 Final grades as reported by faculty are to be considered permanent and final.
-While it is the sole prerogative of the faculty to award grades, it is also a student’s right to appeal a course grade that they feel was awarded in error or unfairly.
+While it is the sole prerogative of the faculty to award grades, it is also a student’s right to appeal a course grade that he or she feels was awarded in error or unfairly.

 In any appeal, it is understood that the burden of proof justifying a change of grade is upon the student.
 Each step in the appeal process should be completed in a timely manner.
 The academic year consists of three semesters, summer, fall and spring.
 A student should initiate a grade appeal no more than one semester after the initial grade was assigned.
 For each course, a student may appeal only once.
 It is the student’s responsibility to produce all materials that have been returned to the class relevant to the determination of the grade.
 At all stages of this process, the faculty of record shall be kept informed of the appeal and be provided with copies of all written records.
 Furthermore, the faculty shall be notified of any proposed grade change.

 Step I: The student must first appeal directly to the course instructor.
 It is expected that most disagreements will be resolved at this level.
 In extraordinary circumstances (absence or death of the faculty member or in instances involving formal complaints of harassment or discrimination in the award of a grade) this step can be bypassed and the student can move on to Step II.

 Step II: If a student cannot resolve the disagreement with the course instructor, then he or she may appeal to the team lead.
 In the event that the course instructor is the team lead, the associate dean will act as the team lead.
 The team lead has the discretion to handle the issue verbally or to ask the student to put the complaint/issue into writing including why the grade was unfair or in error.
 If the team lead asks for the issue in writing, the time limit will be two weeks for the student to do so.
 If the appeal is found to be justified, a recommendation will be made to the course faculty member to change the grade.